CodingIsaac/cybersecurity_fundamentals/securityDomains.md

 <h2> Author: Isaac Ijuo</h2>
 <img src="/Images/securitydomains.jpeg">

-<p>Imagine it’s a typical Monday morning at your company's just like every other Tech team, your team is busy handling emails,
+<p>Imagine it is a typical Monday morning at your company's just like every other Tech team, your team is busy handling emails,
 preparing for the usual monday meetings.
 Suddenly, chaos erupts, well cyber issues always happens suddenly.
 A senior executive receives an email from what looks like your CFO, urgently requesting a wire transfer.
 Believing the email to be legitimate, the senior executive complies.